Skip to main contentSkip to main content

 • How companies may see cost and IT agility benefits from using the cloud.

-• How an API first approach was powerful and also had drawbacks.
+• How an first approach was powerful and also had drawbacks.

-• How AWS provides various services, capabilities, code, and documentation for free.
+• How provides various services, capabilities, code, and documentation for free.

 Answer the questions below